-Beatles fans flock to the Abbey Road on the River Music Festival in May when a tribute to Britain's fab four is presented.
+Beatles fans flock to the Abbey Road on the River Music Festival on Memorial Day weekend when a tribute to Britain's fab four is presented.
 In July the Forecastle Festival , a music, art and activism event, draws more than 40 bands and some 50 environmental organizations to entertain and inform along the Ohio River.

 In mid-August Louisville presents the Kentucky State Fair and Horse Show , also held at the Exposition Center.
 Besides the horse show—a prestigious event for Saddlebreds—exhibits and musical entertainment also are on the fair's schedule.

 WorldFest , on Labor Day weekend, features international music, dance and food.
 Also in September, the IdeaFestival attracts highly diverse thinkers from across the globe to explore and celebrate innovation, imagination and cutting-edge ideas.

 Mid-September ushers in Oktoberfest at the German-American Club, while Butchertown's German community holds The Original Butchertown Oktoberfest at St. Joseph Catholic Church in late October.